Augustus George

 Augustus King George (16 July 1817 – 6 February 1902) was an English first-class cricketer.

 George was born at Enfield in October 1817.
 He made his debut in first-class cricket for the Marylebone Cricket Club against Surrey at Lord's in 1844.
 He played first-class cricket until 1849, making 26 appearances.
-In addition to playing for the Marylebone Cricket Club, he also appeared for the Gentlemen of Kent, England, the Gentlemen of England, and for the Fast bowlers in the Fast v South match of 1849.
+In addition to playing for the Marylebone Cricket Club, he also appeared for the Gentlemen of Kent, England, the Gentlemen of England, and for the Fast bowlers in the Fast v Slow match of 1849.
 He scored 253 runs in his 26 first-class matches, at an average of 6.17 and a high score of 33.
 He died at Brighton in February 1902.